MiltonJ23/MiltonJ23/README.md

 ### Hi there 👋, I'm Zingui Fred Mike
 #### Application Development and Cryptography
-I'm a Junior in Computer Science at the ICTUniversity Cameroon ; passionate about Cryptography , data Science and Application Development.
+I'm a Senior in Computer Science at the ICTUniversity Cameroon ; passionate about Cryptography , data Science and Application Development.

 - 🔭 I’m currently working on A BlockChain Powered Donation Platform called Lendema